Thursday, August 24, 2017

 so, of course, the Narcissus displays would include Theodore Roosevelt-related

-items such as the Ken Burns' signed poster from his documentary on
+items; such as Ken Burns' signed poster from his documentary on

 The Roosevelt: An Intimate History.
-As well as Narcissus restored
+As well as a Narcissus restored

-"eyebrow", a shoebox promoting Laconia with an image Seashore Trolley
+"eyebrow", a shoebox promoting Laconia with an image of the Seashore Trolley

 Museum's 1906 Laconia Car company-built No. 38, from Manchester, NH.